Supporting ākonga with health conditions

 • Inclusive and cultural values shape protocols and expectations.

-• Safety and wellbeing principles and expectations (eg looking after ourselves and others, no bullying, staying within the grounds) are well communicated to staff, ākonga and whānau.
+• Safety and wellbeing principles and expectations (for example, looking after ourselves and others, no bullying, staying within the grounds) are well communicated to staff, tamariki, ākonga and whānau.

 • Mana whenua are available, where appropriate to support hauora and identity.

-• Counselling services and whānau ora mental health support is available to ākonga.
+• Counselling services and whānau ora mental health support is available to tamariki and ākonga.

-• Environmental safety has been considered and planned for (eg temperature, air quality, reducing allergens, expectations around food, how you’ll manage viruses, mental health and wellbeing support, physical safety, times when cleaning and lawn mowing occur).
+• Environmental safety has been considered and planned for (for example, temperature, air quality, reducing allergens, expectations around food, how you’ll manage viruses, mental health and wellbeing support, physical safety, times when cleaning and lawn mowing occur).

 • Welcoming and enrolment procedures seek information about hauora, health and wellbeing.